Tuesday, June 19, 2012

 Open products are also modular can be easily updated, they are NOT programmed for obsolescence or made difficult to modify.
 This makes them incompatible with closed products (designed with control in mind).
 In other words, open and modular products cannot be simply copied by classical business organizations, which design on a very different philosophy.

-But we also need to realize that playing the open game is about efficiency and effectiveness.
-There are no built-in protective mechanisms.
-This game favors innovative and hard working individuals and organizations.
-It's all about making valuable things happen at the right moment.
-That requires fast innovation (not just generating ideas, but valuable and marketable product-ideas), capacity of production and distribution, ability to provide assistance and other services, etc. In other words, this is NOT a game for one guy in a basement.
-This game can only be played by an organization that comprises all that potential.
-This is a game that is played at a large scale, which requires a new type of organization, based on a new kind of infrastructure.
-The value network model seems to be the most promising one.
+First to market requires fast innovation (not just generating ideas, but valuable and marketable product-ideas), capacity for production and distribution, ability to provide assistance and other services, etc. This is a game that is played at a large scale, which requires a new type of organization, based on a new kind of infrastructure.
+The open value network model seems to be the most promising one.

-The value network model is designed to sustain an open, decentralized and adaptable type of organization that can fulfill all the above conditions.
-We believe that this type of organization, taking into consideration its infrastructure, is hyper-innovative, can offer a shorter product cycle, and can sustain a very complex, diverse and dynamic ecosystem of products.
-Early adopters and devoted customers are not only invited to give feedback for further innovation and design (like in the case of Sparkfun and Arduino), they are actually invited to be part of the value network and to share revenue.
+hyper-innovative, taking into consideration its infrastructure.
+It can offer a shorter product cycle and can sustain a very complex, diverse, and dynamic ecosystem of products.
+Early adopters and devoted customers are not only invited to give feedback for further innovation and design (like in the case of Sparkfun and Arduino), they are actually invited to be part of the value network and to share the benefits.
 Suppliers also have the possibility to integrate the value network, i.e. to go beyond the simple supplier-customer relation, a relation of exchange of tangibles.
 The value network grows by affiliation and is able to rapidly integrate new capacity and to deploy it in a dynamic manner.

 more to come...